Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

     - specialization instead of grouping

 Note:
-Actively maintained: version 5.5 published in January 2025
+CSDA redone from scratch

 ----

 ## How to use the models?

-- Importing models
+- Importing in target model
-  - Very convenient for reuse...
+  - Very convenient for reuse, but:
+    - static import
-  - ...but the default import behavior is a bit confusing
+    - default import behavior is a bit confusing
-  - Organised source models are needed (if possible?)
-- Examples
-  - Le premier ou le deuxième ici : https://github.com/Making-Sense-Info/Suivi-Constances/tree/main/ms23/archi#plan (le deuxième j’aime bien parce qu’il illustre un usage existant - cible).
-  - Et le premier ici : https://github.com/Making-Sense-Info/Suivi-Constances/blob/main/ms23/archi/archi-metier.md#questionnaire-de-suivi
-  - Les deux sont bien sûr dans le modèle Archimate de Constances
+  - Organize MS models in folders could be a solution

 Note:
-"...a bit confusing" -> les modèles importés le sont entièrement et se mélangent allégrement avec les concepts natifs au modèle en cours; le modèle cible est renommé avec le nom du modèle importé
-"organised source models" -> mettre en place des dossiers dans les modèles source
+"...a bit confusing" -> imported models are entirely imported and components mixed with those of target model

 ----